rakecs/appleAssesment/Readme.txt

 Program.cs: Main client sample application which consumes Recommendor APIs

-Recommendor.cs: contains implementation of this dating vehavior and exposes APIs to be consumed by client application
+Recommendor.cs: Contains implementation of this dating bvehavior and exposes APIs to be consumed by client applications

 It has following APIs

- -BFSBasedMatchingRecommendation: Contains recommncadtion matching logic, based on graph BFS travsersal. it also prints the result
+ -BFSBasedMatchingRecommendation: Contains Recommendation matching logic, based on graph BFS travsersal. it also prints the result
- -CreateGraphwithSampleData: populate sample seeed data for graph as provided in mail
+ -CreateGraphwithSampleData: Populate sample seeed data for graph as provided in mail

 Person.cs: Person entity (graph node) definition and  Extenston method

-UnitTests.cs: Contains sample unit test
+UnitTests.cs: Contains sample unit tests